jeffreycwitt/hn202/docs/intro.md

 In deciding who gets the sundae, a natural question is, "how did it get here"? "who made it"?

 If Bob spent all morning making this sundae and brought it to class with him and then Bob stepped out to go to the bathroom, this would likely affect our views about what is right in the future.
-The past suggest that Bob owns the sundae because he made the sundae (in the past).
+The past suggests that Bob owns the sundae because he made the sundae (in the past).
 Since Bob "owns" it, it seems right that Bob gets to eat it.

 But maybe Bob stole the ice cream from my freezer.
 How Bob sourced the ice cream would affect our recognition of the validity of his ownership and would thus affect whether Bob alone should get to the eat the ice cream.